sammorrisdesign-zz/monthly-mix/README.md

 # Monthly-mix
-Something with Soundcloud and Jekyll
+The latest music from the past month delivered to your inbox

 ## Requirements
-ImageMagick
+- ImageMagick
+- Jekyll
+- Sass
+- Grunt

-Get dependencies with `npm install` then `bundle install`
+Get extra dependencies with `npm install` then `bundle install`

 ## Development
-Give it a bit of `grunt` to watch and serve it all
+Give it a bit of `grunt` to watch for `html`, `sass` and `js` changes.

+Access Soundcloud for a playlist by setting `soundcloud: true` at the top of any post inside the `_post` folder.

+## Deployment
+Transfer the contents of the `_site` folder to the server. **Todo: make this a better process**